 For long-haul flights I would try to fly at times your babies and toddlers would normally sleep, particularly if leaving in the evening and arriving in the morning.
 You cannot guarantee they will sleep but if it coincides with a time they will be naturally sleepy, you’ve a good chance of them nodding off.

 For short-haul flights, either choose a morning flight or try to get one when they usually nap.
-Before Alex was one years old he slept on planes whenever the flight coincided with his nap time.
+Before our son was one years old he slept on planes whenever the flight coincided with his nap time.
 However, over the age of one it became trickier.
 And a short-haul flight at night with our son didn’t work.
 He didn’t fall asleep as there was too much going on in the plane and the lights were kept on.
 So, try to think about your flight times before you press that BOOK button.

 33 Pay extra to park as close to the terminal as possible